 A single tear trickles down the right cheek of Vietnam veteran Steve Kyritsis as he searches for words to describe his motivation for producing his latest book.

 The President of Victoria’s RSL Hellenic Sub-Branch and volunteer guide at Melbourne’s Shrine of Remembrance, Kyritsis has spent the last three years researching the untold stories of servicemen and women of Greek descent who served Australia in the two world wars of the 20th Century.
-The results are to be published next week in a new book – Greek Australians in the Australian forces WWII and WWII.
+The results are to be published next week in a new book – Greek Australians in the Australian forces WWI and WWII.

 “These fellas have lived in the darkness for so long.
 Very little has been said about them.
 It’s about time that at least their names should be brought out into the open and acknowledged,” says Steve quietly, pausing between the phrases, his voice breaking with emotion.